-Overall, the Upper Deck (Deck A) continues to be sparsely covered with native vegetation, and total vegetation coverage (native and non-native) is generally sparse due to compacted and poor soil conditions.
+Overall, the Upper Deck (Deck A) continues to be sparsely covered with native vegetation due to compacted and poor soil conditions.
 However, in the southern-center of the Upper Deck, vegetation cover is higher than in other areas and includes native species such as California buckwheat, as well as non-native species such as foxtail barley, redstem filaree, and Australian saltbush (Atriplex semibaccata).
-California goldfields (Lasthenia californica), which were observed in flower during the first quarter of 2023, have since set seed (Attachment B, Photograph 6).
+Notably, California goldfields (Lasthenia californica) were observed in flower in this area during the first quarter of 2024.
 The presence of vegetation in the southern-center portion of the Upper Deck generally demonstrates that the soils in this area are suitable for supporting vegetation, both native and exotic.
 However, the soils elsewhere on the Upper Deck appear to be heavily compacted and gravelly, and vegetation coverage in these areas is sparse.
 Evidence of previous seeding is no longer discernible within the portions of the Upper Deck where plant establishment is visibly poor.

 Non-native herbaceous species that dominate the Upper Deck currently include wild oats (Avena fatua), Russian thistle, ripgut brome, red brome, short podded mustard, and redstem filaree.
-California buckwheat is the most dominant native perennial woody plant species on the Upper Deck, and it is currently in its flowering.
+California buckwheat is the most dominant native perennial woody plant species on the Upper Deck, and it is currently in its vegetative state.
 However, as described in previous monitoring reports, overall natural recruitment of native plant species within the Upper Deck is low due to poor and dry soil conditions.